Travel Tips

 Tipping

 Most high-class hotels and restaurants add a 10 per cent service charge.
+Other tipping is discretionary.

 International Travel: